groupdocs-comparison/GroupDocs.Comparison-for-.NET/README.md

 ##GroupDocs.Comparison for .NET

-This package contains [Examples](https://github.com/groupdocsComparison/GroupDocs_Comparison_NET/tree/master/Examples) for [GroupDocs.Comparison for .NET](#) that will help you understand API's working and write your own applications.

 GroupDocs.Comparison is a lightweight library that allows you to merge and diff two versions of a document.
 Supported file formats include: PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, ODT, TXT, HTML.

 ##GroupDocs.Comparison Structure